Cameron Nizialek

-Cameron Joseph Nizialek (born March 10, 1995) is an American football punter for the Seattle Sea Dragons of the XFL.
+Cameron Joseph Nizialek (born March 10, 1995) is an American former professional football punter.
 He played college football at Georgia and Columbia.

 College career

 Nizialek began his collegiate career at Columbia and did not play as a freshman.
 As a senior, he led the Ivy League with 44.8 yards per punt on 34 attempts and was named second-team All-conference.
 After the season, he enrolled at Georgia as a graduate transfer after considering offers from Clemson, Virginia Tech and South Carolina.
 Nizialek averaged 45 yards per punt on 61 attempts in his lone season at Georgia.

 Professional career

 Atlanta Legends

 Nizialek played for the Atlanta Legends of the Alliance of American Football.
 He served as the team's punter until the AAF ceased operations and averaged 47.4 yards per punt.

 Baltimore Ravens

 Nizialek was signed by the Baltimore Ravens on August 17, 2019.
 He was cut by the team during final roster cuts on August 30, 2019.